Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 So my best advice to you is practice everyday, stay positive (it takes time!), and make using an app to learn French a part of your daily routine.

-Tips For Learning French Besides Apps & Courses
+Tips for Learning French Besides Apps

 Using your language app to learn French is just one aspect of learning, especially if you’re using the limited free version from a company.
 You can’t rely on those alone.